adfinis/virtesk/doc/switching-virtual-rooms.rst

 Introduction
 ------------

-Switching the virtual room assigned to a physical set of thinclient (the physical room) is an important feature of amoothei-vdi.
+Switching the virtual room assigned to a physical set of thinclient (the physical room) is an important feature of virtesk-vdi.

 Uses: